Blog

 How do quick-change jaws handle different part sizes without losing precision?

-Our quick-change jaws are built on a high-precision base system.
-When swapped, they locate against hardened, precision-ground surfaces, ensuring repeatability within microns (e.g., ±0.002mm).
-This means you can switch from clamping a large raw block to a smaller, delicate part in seconds, and the vise maintains its center-line accuracy every time.
+Our quick-change jaws are built on a precision-ground base system.
+When swapped, they locate against hardened reference surfaces that help preserve center-line consistency.
+That means you can switch from clamping a large raw block to a smaller, delicate part in seconds without sacrificing setup stability.

 Can a multi-station vise setup be used for parts of different shapes in one cycle?